gvwilson/thirdbit/unused/voyage/index.md

 dispute is that at the start of Heliodor, YS 1091, there was at least one *skenren lans* in every major town and city in Ruuda.

 [^inoffensive]: At least as interesting as "how" is "who paid for it".
-Scholars have suggested the Ruudian diaspora, the Society for Inoffensive Conversation, or the Barsadov dynasty, who had recently extended their control over the whole of Uws
+Scholars have suggested the Ruudian diaspora, the Society for Inoffensive Conversation, or the Barsadov dynasty, who had recently extended their control over the whole of Uws.

 Like a flood pouring across a field after a retaining dyke is breached, the sunlight of revolution swept over Ruuda in a matter of weeks.
 Dozens of æmott